Hall-Miller Municipal Airport

-Hill-Miller Municipal Airport (ICAO: KATA, FAA LID: ATA) is a city-owned public airport 2 nmi southwest of the central business district of Atlanta, Cass County, Texas, United States.
+Hall-Miller Municipal Airport (ICAO: KATA, FAA LID: ATA) is a city-owned public airport 2 nmi southwest of the central business district of Atlanta, Cass County, Texas, United States.
 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Hall-Miller Municipal Airport is assigned ATA by the FAA and has no IATA designation.
 IATA assigned ATA to Comandante FAP Germán Arias Graziani Airport in Anta, Ancash Region, Peru.

 The airport is used solely for general aviation purposes.

 Facilities

 Hall-Miller Municipal Airport covers 162 acre at an elevation of 280.3 ft above mean sea level (AMSL), and has two runways: